Unboxed-Software/solana-course/content/token-program.md

     await burnTokens(connection, user, tokenAccount.address, mint, user, 25)
 }
 ```
-### 8. Test it all out
+### 7. Test it all out

 With that, run `npm start`.
 You should see a series of Solana Explorer links logged to the console.
 Click on them and see what happened each step of the way!
 You created a new token mint, created a token account, minted 100 tokens, transferred half of them, and burned 25 more.
-You're well on your way to being a token master.
+You're well on your way to being a token expert.

 If you need a bit more time with this project to feel comfortable, have a look at the complete [solution code](https://github.com/Unboxed-Software/solana-token-client)